Bean Pod is used as a supportive treatment for inability to urinate. In herbal folk medicine, it is used as a diuretic and antidiabetic.

 It is also used internally to treat spasms and inflammation of the digestive tract.

-In ancient Anglo-Saxon days, the chamomile flowers were chewed to relieve toothaches, which coincides with today’s use as a mouth rinse for sore gums and as an herbal treatment for gingivitis and inflammations of the oral cavity.
+In ancient Anglo-Saxon days, the chamomile flowers were chewed to relieve toothaches, which coincides with today’s use as a mouth rinse for sore gums and as an herbal medicine/treatment for gingivitis and inflammations of the oral cavity.

 Chamomile is often used to treat nervous disorders such as insomnia, anxiety and nervous tension.